Latin Church in Ukraine: Florentine Union

-In 1458 the ancient Rusian metropolitanate was divided into Kyiv and Moscow.
+In 1458 the ancient Russian metropolitanate was divided into Kyiv and Moscow.
 Pope Pius II proclaimed the Greek Gregory archbishop of Kyiv, Lviv and all of Little Rus.
 The boundaries of Gregory's jurisdiction included 6 dioceses in the Grand Duchy of Lithuania (Chernihiv, Smolensk, Polotsk, Turiv, Lutsk, Volodymyr) and 3 dioceses in the Kingdom of Poland (Peremyshl, Kholm, Galicia).
 The papal bull also testified that Rome had no illusions about the prospects of the Florentine union in Greater Rus under the schismatic rule of Jonah of Moscow.
 From 1458 to 1596 (Brest Cathedral) the lands of the Kyivan metropolitanate coincided with the borders of the dynastic United States - Poland and Lithuania.
 And although the Florentine union was a great achievement for the Byzantine and other Eastern patriarchs (it marked the union with the Roman Church), it was less successful for the Ukrainian Church.
 The main reasons for the failure were political pressure and the unfavorable church situation, in particular, the conquest of Constantinople by the Turks in 1453 and the autocephaly of the Moscow Church and the extension of its jurisdiction to Ukrainian territories.